 Governors will ensure that there is a suitably qualified SENCO who has the time necessary to undertake the role.
-Time is identified for staff to review pupil progress, discuss pupil curriculum needs and to transfer information between classes and phases.
+Time is identified for staff to review pupil progress, discuss pupil curriculum Skerton St Luke's SEND policy needs and to transfer information between classes and phases.
 Teaching Assistant time is allocated, to ensure pupils receive the individual support outlined in their Individual Education Plans.
 Teachers are responsible for ensuring this takes place and is monitored regularly.